maroaraujo/final-project_front-end-surch/README.md

 ## Colour and Font references

 As part of the study, we searched for colors that evoke tranquility and relaxation.
-Our color palette was generated with different shades of blue, and we did contrast tests for coloTesting
+Our color palette was generated with different shades of blue to bring security and good energies to the user.
+We did contrast and colorblind tests for more accessibility.

 <a> <img src="https://www.liblogo.com/img-logo/mi900dc07-miro-logo-designops-summit-2021.png" alt="miro" width="40" height="40"/>
 pallet coloehttps://ibb.co/F0zmXQR</a>